 - Stimulation of the development of renewable energies;

 - Improved energy efficiency of buildings;

 - Integrated energy networks;

-- Microgeneration;
+- Micro generation;

 - Waste treatment and recycling;

-- Acceptance of the Kyoto targets and carbon credits;

 - Less polluting transport.

 We will also wait to see which post-Kyoto and Copenhagen summit measures will be taken.